reservoirpy/reservoirpy/tutorials/README.md

 - Jupyter, to benefits from the power of Jupyter notebooks
 - scikit-learn, to have metrics from scikit-learn
 - Hyperopt, to optimise hyperparameters.
+- Jax, to use the Jax backend of ReservoirPy

-Everything is in the requirements file.
+Everything is in the requirements file of ReservoirPy.

 **Dependencies:**